Debate begins for who’s first in line for COVID-19 vaccine

 Indeed, the risks for health workers today are far different than in the pandemic’s early days.
 Now, health workers in COVID-19 treatment units often are the best protected; others may be more at risk, committee members noted.

 Beyond the health and security fields, does “essential” mean poultry plant workers or schoolteachers?
-And what if the vaccine doesn’t work as well among vulnerable populations as among younger, healthier people?
+What if the vaccine doesn’t work as well among vulnerable populations as among younger, healthier people?
 It’s a real worry, given that older people’s immune systems don’t rev up as well to flu vaccine.

 And it may be worth vaccinating entire families rather than trying to single out just one high-risk person in a household, said Dr. Henry Bernstein of Northwell Health.